The short answer is “yes”, but there are right and wrong ways to do it.

 According to sales training guru Mike Ferry, practicing real estate cold calling scripts is the key to making them as successful as possible.

-And to do this you must practice and develop your skills so you can handle yourself in any cold call.
-Ferry says this means you need to practice with intensity:
+To do this, you must practice and develop your skills so you can handle yourself in any cold sales pitch.
+Ferry says this means you need to practice cold call lead generation with intensity:

-Once you’ve come around to the idea of practicing your cold scripts, enlist the help of other realtors in the office to help you nail them.
-The great thing about real estate is that objections from sellers are easy to predict.
+Once you’ve come around to the idea of practicing your cold real estate scripts, enlist the help of other realtors in the office to help you nail them.
+The great thing about the real estate industry is that objections from sellers or buyer leads are easy to predict.

-Think about it, you know you’re going to get asked for the following:
+Think about it, as a salesperson, you know you’re going to get asked for the following:

 If you practice handling these objections in-house, it gives you a better chance of tackling them with confidence in the real world.